 Electronic Assessments – A preliminary quote indicates that each Grow NJ assessment will cost about $35 per child.

-QRIS Validity Study – Based on costs from a validity study conducted on the former “Abbott” preschool program, it is estimated that we will need about $530,000 per year to assess the validity Grow NJ.
-Studies are proposed for each of the first three years of implementation, and then on a three year cycle after that point.
+QRIS Validity Study – Based on costs from a validity study conducted on the former “Abbott” preschool program, it is estimated that we will need about $530,000 per year to assess the validity of Grow NJ.
+Studies are proposed for each of the first three years of implementation, and then on a three-year cycle after that point.

 Incentives (Subsidies) – A per child subsidy is included for each subsidized child in a center rating at least a two.
 Sites rating a two will receive a subsidy in the amount of $100 for each subsidized child.
 Those rating a three will receive $200 per subsidized child, sites rating a four will receive $300 per subsidized child and those rating a five will receive $400 per subsidized child.
 The former “Abbott” programs are not eligible for this incentive.